drcscodes/drcs.codes/docs/ai/slides/uncertainty.md

 - Each plan may lead to goal states with different outcomes, each of which is a goal state.

-    - An **outcome** is a completely specified state.
+    - An **outcome** of an action is a completely specified state, which includes elements that are not part of the goal.

-Elements of outcomes are more or less desirable -- more or less *useful* -- to a given agent:
+Elements of outcomes can be more or less desirable -- more or less *useful* -- to a given agent.

-- utility: the quality of being useful.
+- Utility is the quality of being useful.
+- That "usefulness" may simply be pleasure, or even altruism.

 Utility theory associates a utility value with each possible outcome, which induces a preference ordering over outcomes.